EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Data Warehouse Date & Time Key Pattern
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/155)

 This data warehouse date & time key pattern can be used with the [Date-Time-Number-Dimensions](https://github.com/EmergentSoftware/Date-Time-Number-Dimensions) tables.
-The grain of the time dimension records are in seconds.
+The grain of the time dimension records is in seconds.

 The primary keys in the date and time dimension tables are integers and the T-SQL below extracts and converts them.